-The transmitter VSB filtering is implemented by complex-filtering the baseband data signal, creating precision-filtered and stable in- phase and quadrature-phase modulation signals.
+The transmitter VSB filtering may be implemented by complex-filtering the baseband data signal, creating precision-filtered and stable in- phase and quadrature-phase modulation signals.
 This filtering process provides the root-raised cosine Nyquist filtering as well as the sin x/x compensation for the D/A converters.
 The orthogonal baseband signals are converted to analog form (D/A converters) and then modulated on quadrature IF carriers to create the vestigial sideband IF signal by sideband cancellation (phasing method).
-The nominal frequency of the IF carrier (and small in-phase pilot) is 46.69 MHz, which is equal to the IF center frequency (44.000 MHz) plus the data rate divided by 4 (10.762 MHz/4=2.6905 MHz).
-Additional adjacent channel suppression (beyond that achieved by sideband cancellation) is performed by a linear phase, flat amplitude response SAW filter.
-Adjacent channel energy spillage at the IF output is at least 57 dB down from the desired ATV signal power.
+The nominal frequency of the IF carrier (and small in-phase pilot) is 46.69 MHz, which is equal to the IF center frequency (44.000 MHz) plus the symbol rate divided by 4 (10.762 MHz/4=2.6905 MHz).
+Additional adjacent channel suppression (beyond that achieved by sideband cancellation) is may be performed by a linear phase, flat amplitude response SAW filter.
+Adjacent channel energy spillage at the IF output is at least 57 dB down from the desired ATV signal power in the recent implementation.
+Other implementations for VSB filtering are possible which may include the prefilter of the previous section.
+There is no mandatory filter response.
+A portion of the in-band filtering and equalizing task may be assigned to the receiver as long as the threshold performance is not significantly degraded.
+These limits are under study.
+An acceptable out-of-band spectrum level has yet to be recommended.

-6.2.2.9 Upconverter And Rf Carrier Frequency Offsets
+6.2.2.9 Upconverter And RF Carrier Frequency Offsets (Modified 12-7-94)

 Modern NTSC TV transmitters use a two-step modulation process.
 The first step usually is modulation of the data onto an IF carrier, which is the same frequency for all channels, followed by translation to the desired RF channel.
 The VSB transmitter applies this same two-step modulation process.
 The RF upconverter translates the filtered flat IF data signal spectrum to the desired RF channel.
-For the same coverage as an NTSC transmitter, the average power of the ATV signal will be at least 12 dB less than the NTSC peak sync power.
+For the same coverage as an NTSC transmitter, the average power of the ATV signal is 12 dB less than the NTSC peak sync power.

 The frequency of the RF upconverter oscillator in ATV terrestrial broadcasts will typically be the same as that used for NTSC (except for NTSC offsets).
+The phase noise level should be better than -104dBc @ 20 KHz.
 However, in extreme cochannel situations, the ATV system is designed to take advantage of precise RF carrier frequency offsets with respect to the NTSC cochannel carrier.
 Since the VSB data signal sends repetitive synchronizing information (segment syncs), precise offset causes NTSC cochannel carrier interference into the VSB receiver to phase alternate from sync to sync.
 The VSB receiver circuits average successive syncs to cancel the interference and make data segment sync detection more reliable.